 Are dental implants the right solution to replace my multiple missing teeth?

 If you are missing multiple teeth, dental implants are the most secure solution for supporting a fixed prosthesis.
 If you are interested in learning more about dental implant placement and your options for tooth restoration, we encourage you to contact Greater Charlotte Oral & Facial Surgery to schedule an initial consultation at one of our offices in Charlotte, NC, or our office in Fort Mill, SC.
-Dr. Marashi or Dr. Haghighi will perform a thorough oral examination and review your X-rays to determine the best surgical solution to meet your needs and restore your smile.
+Dr. Marashi will perform a thorough oral examination and review your X-rays to determine the best surgical solution to meet your needs and restore your smile.